Traveller Alien Module 4: Zhodani

 Traveller Alien Module 4: Zhodani is a 1985 tabletop role-playing game supplement written by J. Andrew Keith, Marc W. Miller, and John Harshman, Cover by David Dietrick for Traveller published by Game Designers' Workshop.

+Contents

-Zhodani details the Zhodani, a race of humans whose leaders practice psionics.
+Zhodani details the Zhodani, a human race whose leaders are able to practice psionics.

+Publication history

 Part of the classic Traveller Alien Modules series.

 Reception

 Craig Sheeley reviewed Zhodani in Space Gamer No. 76.
 Sheeley commented that "Zhodani is a great module, the best that GDW has produced so far.
 I rather doubt that a lot of players will play Zhodani characters, because of the happy, well-adjusted, trusting nature of the Zhodani people [...] but gamemasters will love the module.
 A must for any continuing Traveller campaign."

 In a retrospective review of Zhodani in Black Gate, Patrick Kanouse said "This supplement provides a GM and player all the information they need to begin playing as Zhodani or adding Zhodani as opponents or allies."